sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

   <!-- border -->![077](images/077bis.png)

-### Add Line Item Data Type in Web Portal Automation
+### Add Line Item Data Type in Web Portal automation

 Start by creating a variable which will contain multiple line items.